underpr00f/Webpack-Project/README.md

 # Simple-project
-Simple project with gulp/bootstrap/sticky footer
+Simple project with webpack/bootstrap/sticky footer

-For gulp use packageGULP.json -> package.json, remove webpack.config.js remove
-npm init -y

 For use Webpack gulpfile.js remove: